Saving small-format packaging from landfills

 Impact

-We published the groundbreaking results in 2025, which garnered significant national press and led to multiple requests from brands and recyclers to join the work.
-Next steps will include larger trials with facilities in California, where the adoption of strict new environmental laws (SB 54) has catalyzed the business case for urgent action.
+We published these groundbreaking results in 2025, which garnered significant national press and led to multiple requests from brands and recyclers to join the work.
+We are now moving from research to action, as we prepare to install equipment at a California facility as part of a proof of concept to recover this material at scale.
+This work will help pave the roadmap for small-format recovery in California, where the adoption of strict new environmental laws (SB54) has catalyzed the business case for urgent action.

 Our Role